craftercms/docs/source/security/crafter-cms-security.rst

 * During the release process

-    * Crafter Software audits and updates code per a full security scan of the software
+    * CrafterCMS audits and updates code per a full security scan of the software
     * All 3rd party software is downloaded from the original authority and checksums validated
     * AWS Marketplace AMIs are scanned by AWS Inspector,  https://aws.amazon.com/inspector/

-* Crafter Software recommends organizations perform their own security audits for all additional 3rd party dependencies for their application per OWASP best practices.
+* CrafterCMS recommends organizations perform their own security audits for all additional 3rd party dependencies for their application per OWASP best practices.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^